Marqitos/example-kotlin-simple-chat-bot/README.md

 > 2
 > 1
 Your age is 22; that's a good time to start programming!
+Now I will prove to you that I can count to any number you want.
+> 5
+0!
+1!
+2!
+3!
+4!
+5!
+Completed, have a nice day!
 ```

+**Note:** each number starts with a new line, and after a number, the bot should print the exclamation mark.

 Use the provided template to simplify your work.
-You can change the text but not the number of printed lines.
+You can change the text if you want, but be especially careful when counting numbers.